 There is no routine vaccination against botulism.
-In order to reduce the number of cases, preventive measures should be strengthened by applying a multidisciplinary approach that should take into account all routes of intoxication.
+In order to reduce the number of cases, preventive measures should be strengthened by adopting a multidisciplinary approach that takes into account all routes of intoxication.
 Care should be taken when canning food, either commercially or at home, to make sure C. botulinum spores are destroyed by sufficient heat treatment before storage and consumption.
-The development of filters for spore-forming bacteria for PWID may open a new way to reduce the incidence of infections in this risk group [6].
+The development of filters for people who inject drugs to remove spore-forming bacteria may open a new way to reduce the incidence of infections in this risk group [6].

-Foodborne outbreaks due to botulinum neurotoxin F are of concern because bivalent AB antitoxin and trivalent ABE antitoxins may lack effectiveness for the treatment of type F botulism, which may progress rapidly towards respiratory failure requiring ventilation support [7].
-Preparedness for treatment of type F botulism with heptavalent antitoxin is warranted in the EU/EEA.
-One cases of botulism caused by toxin type F were recorded in EU/EEA in 2016.
+Food-borne outbreaks due to botulinum neurotoxin type F are of concern because bivalent AB antitoxin and trivalent ABE antitoxins may lack the required effectiveness for the treatment of type F botulism, which may rapidly progress towards respiratory failure requiring ventilation support [7].
+Preparedness for the treatment of type F botulism with heptavalent antitoxin is approved in the EU/EEA.
+One case of botulism caused by neurotoxin type F was recorded in EU/EEA in 2016.

-Due to the extremely high potency of the toxin, botulism is included among the potential bio-terrorist threats in preparedness and response activities.
+Due to the extremely high potency of the toxin, botulism is included among potential bio-terrorism threats in preparedness and response activities.